Seven Crucial First Steps for Your Writing Career

 Have you ever thought about – or daydreamed about – turning your writing into a career?

 The good news is that it’s probably not as complicated as you think.
-If you have visions of creating a complicated business plan, or spending hours doing market research, or investing loads of money in expensive courses … forget all that!
+If you have visions of creating a complicated business plan, or spending hours doing market research, or investing loads of money in expensive courses … you don’t need to worry about all of that.

 There’s really not too much you need to do to start making money as a writer.

-I had the pleasure of chatting to Thursday Bram a few weeks ago – she was the June guest speaker for Writers’ Huddle – and one of the things we discussed was what new freelance writers need to do when they’re getting started.
+Back when I talked to Thursday Bram for a Writers’ Huddle seminar (which you can now find in The Freelancing Pack, #4 of the Self-Study Seminar Packs) we discussed was what new freelance writers need to do when they’re getting started.

 Thursday said, and I agree with her, that the two most important things are to: